sdbs-uni-p/minihive-docker/README.md

 Host key verification failed.
 ```

-You just need to execute and SSH will take care of it.
+To remove the old identification you need to execute the command presented by SSH, and SSH will take care of removing it.

 ```console
    ssh-keygen -f "/home/foo/.ssh/known_hosts" -R "[localhost]:2222"